 The disclaimers do not affect claims which have arisen under a contract of insurance underwritten by the Company prior to the date of disclaimer.
 The disclaimer may also give rise to a claim for damages which may be calculated as a return of premium claim.
-As of 30 June 2022, return of premium claims amounting to £18.3 million have been admitted in the liquidation estate.
+As of 30 June 2023, return of premium claims settled by the FSCS amounted to £30.4 million.
+Additional amounts which are yet quantified will be due in respect of policies not yet disclaimed (see below) and the residue of a book of Italian motor policies